Wally West: Powers and abilities

-Using his abilities, Wally can run at such speed that he can run on water, create powerful vortices with his arms or body, and vibrate at such speeds that he becomes invisible to the naked eye.
+Using his abilities, Wally can run at such speed that he can run on water, create powerful vortexes with his arms or body, and vibrate at such speeds that he becomes invisible to the naked eye.
 Wally can also match the vibrational constant of solid objects and vibrate through them, passing his molecules through the spaces in between the atoms and molecules of the matter he is vibrating through, however, Wally accidentally destabilizes whatever he passes through, causing it to explode.
 While this has its drawbacks, Wally has learned to use this offensively in battle.
-Since Rebirth 2016, Wally improves this ability and can vibrate through objects without causing them to explode.
+Since Rebirth, Wally improves this ability and can vibrate through objects without causing them to explode.

 Instead of using the cosmic treadmill as his uncle Barry, Wally can use his speed to travel through time.
 In Flash #150, he traveled back to the events of Crisis on Infinite Earths and battled the Anti-Monitor, speed-blitzing him until his shell was destroyed.
 He also outran death to the edge of the universe and beyond, where death didn't even exist and continued to run to get Linda back.
-There was a comic series titled The Human Race in which Wally ran faster than instant teleportation, Reaching Trans-Time Velocity.
 The Flash vol 2 #177 had Wally outrun the gravitational pull of a black hole.
-Using Jessie Quick's speed formula combined with his speed steal, Wally can temporally accelerate to the point where he escapes linear time, essentially allowing him to function like the chronokinetic Zoom.
+Using Jesse Quick's speed formula combined with his speed steal, Wally can temporally accelerate to the point where he escapes linear time, essentially allowing him to function like the chronokinetic Zoom.

-Wally's connection to the Speed Force also grants him low-to-high electrokinetic abilities.
-He generates large amounts of lightning while moving at super speed, as well as whenever he is angered.
-On certain occasions, Wally has been able to project arcs of Speed Force lightning, such as when he is lending speed, or when he was using the Speed Force to restore the memories of the Titans, during DC Rebirth.
-Wally can also absorb electrical attacks and rebound them with ten times the force.

-Wally West is the Fastest Flash and is arguably the fastest being that has ever existed, as said by Max Mercury—and it has been remarked that Wally and Barry are the only two speedsters that were fast enough to even outrun death itself.
-Wally himself has performed several feats and made several references to be faster than Barry and having surpassed him.

-Wally is fast enough to easily break all the speed barriers and even enter the Speed Force.
-Wally has, on several occasions, traveled much faster than light and entered and exited the Speed Force by his own volition.
-He has shown that he can achieve practically any speed he wishes and that there are no limits to his speed.